Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 fado porto - fado portugues

-Fado Português, despite being in the nearby town of Vila Nova de Gaia, is within a quick drive from the center of Porto.
+Fado Português, despite being in the nearby town of Vila Nova de Gaia, is within a quick drive from the centre of Porto.
+In this simple and unpretentious space you won’t see the luxuries of other fado houses, but you will certainly enjoy an intimate and familiar atmosphere, far from the tourist circuit of Porto’s historic center.

-5. O Fado
+O Fado

 fado porto - o fado